mrchv/mrchv/README.md

 ### About

-5-years experienced QA Software Engineer with a proven track record in collaborating with cross-functional teams and stakeholders across various locations and time zones.
-Adept at realistically estimating work efforts considering risks and constraints while working with different development methodologies.Thrives in remote positions with strong time management and excels in multitasking environments with strict deadlines.
+5-years experienced QA Software Engineer with a proven track record in collaborating with cross-functional teams and stakeholders across various locations and time zones and with deep understanding of the SDLC/STLC.

+Adept at realistically estimating work efforts considering risks and constraints while working with different development methodologies (agile, waterfall, scrum).
+Thrives in remote positions with strong time management and excels in multitasking environments with strict deadlines.

+Looking for a US remote (or on-site/hybrid in Sacramento, CA) QA position at a software development company.

 ### Skills: